THE PEEL : FOR BEAUTIFUL SKIN

 Contents

-Le peeling is a dermatological treatment widely used in aesthetic medicine.
+A peel is a widely used dermatological treatment in aesthetic medicine.

-The target of the peel is the skin.
-Depending on the type of skin and the desired result, Dr Romano will suggest the most suitable peel.
+The word “peel” means “exfoliation.”
+This exfoliation can be performed using a chemical agent (chemical peel), laser, or mechanical abrasion with sandpaper.
+The target of a peel is the skin.
+Depending on your skin type and the desired result, Dr. Romano will recommend the most suitable peel.

-Years ago, a peel was simply used to give the skin a radiant glow for an important event and to improve skin texture.
-Today, this treatment is repeated several times a year to maintain beautiful skin.
-With this in mind, certain very specific peels have been developed, such as the Hollywood peel, which owes its name to the perfect skin it produces.
+Years ago, peels were primarily used to give the skin a glow for a special event and refine skin texture.
+Today, this treatment is performed multiple times a year to maintain beautiful skin.
+With this goal in mind, certain specialized peels have been developed, such as the Hollywood Peel, named after the flawless complexion it creates.

 Hollywood peel